Portfolio Construction

 Earnings Catalyst Stocks

-: We seek to identify companies with a significant positive business catalyst that translates into accelerated earnings growth.
+We seek to identify companies with a significant positive business catalyst that translates into accelerated earnings growth.
 The catalyst for change may come from within the company or it could be attributed to an event in the marketplace.
-Positive changes can typically lead to a period of better than expected revenues, and/or earnings revisions and potentially price/earnings expansion.
+Positive changes can typically lead to a period of better-than-expected revenues, and/or earnings revisions and potentially price/earnings expansion.